Edmeral/docs/source/docs/index.markdown

 footer: false
 ---

-Octopress is a framework designed for Jekyll, the static blogging engine powering Github Pages.
+Octopress is a framework designed for Jekyll, the static blogging engine powering GitHub Pages.
 Have a look through the documentation and if you have trouble, [I'll be happy to help](/help).
 If you find errors in the documentation [post an issue](https://github.com/octopress/docs/issues) or fork and send a pull request to the [master branch](https://github.com/octopress/docs/tree/master).